 Our goal is to provide the expertise and the financial software solutions veterinarians need to achieve their financial goals.
 Let us know if you plan to sell to a DVM or non-DVM entity, or to buy a practice.

-As any animal hospital or pet clinic owner who is also a doctor of veterinary medicine (DVM) knows, deciding to sell a practice a difficult, multifaceted decision.
-A market-based valuation, like those available at VetValue.pet, helps frame one aspect of this question about practice sales –“what’s my practice worth now”.
+As any animal hospital owner knows, deciding to sell a practice is a difficult decision.
+A market-based valuation, like those available at VetValue.pet, helps frame one aspect of this question about practice sales –“what’s my practice worth now?”

-Meanwhile, besides the potential financial remuneration, selling a veterinary practice can bring other benefits to the animal hospital owner.
+Meanwhile, besides the potential financial reward, selling a veterinary practice can bring other benefits to the animal hospital owner.
 Many clinic owners feel bogged down by the business end of their practices.
-Selling to a larger organization can relieve owners of some of the managerial decisions and responsibilities they find so onerous.
-As an employee or partner, the selling owner can get back to practicing medicine without worrying about financial, technology or personnel decisions.
+Selling to a larger organization can relieve owners of some of the management decisions and responsibilities they find so onerous.
+As an employee or partner, the selling owner can get back to practicing medicine with less worry about financial, technology or personnel decisions.

 Indeed, by creating a simple financial model, albeit with a number of variables and assumptions, it is possible to provide a unique insight into the sell or operate decision.
 The model itself involves making assumptions that allow for the creation of 10-year financial projections for a generic veterinary practice.
-Once this has been done, the financial theory of time value of money, present value (PV), permits an apples-to-apples comparison of the different scenarios.
+Once this has been done, the financial theory of time value of money, present value (PV), permits the comparison of the different scenarios.

-· Sell to corporate today for all cash and retire in 5 or 10 years.
+· Sell to corporate today for all cash and retire in 5 or 10 years

 · Sell to corporate today, and retain a joint venture (JV) interest in the practice sold and retire in 5 or 10 years.

-· Sell to corporate today, and acquire a roll-over equity interest in the acquirer and retire in 5 or 10 years.
+· Sell to corporate today, and acquire a roll-over equity interest in the acquirer and retire in 5 or 10 years

 We looked at "Sell Today" scenario from the standpoint of: i) the selling owner retiring 5 years after the sale, and ii) the owner retiring 10 years after the sale.

 For each of these scenarios, we generated cash flows based upon a consistent set of assumptions.
-We made assumptions regarding everything from gross revenues, to profit margins, to prospective tax rates on income and capital gains, to expected yearly revenue improvements and sale/exit multiples.
+We made assumptions regarding everything from gross revenues, to profit margins, prospective tax rates on income and capital gains, expected yearly revenue improvements and sale/exit multiples.
 While these assumptions are realistic based upon our in-depth knowledge of animal hospital financial metrics, they are somewhat arbitrary.
 Nevertheless, and most importantly, they were applied consistently.

 On the other hand, if a practice owner is contemplating retiring in five years, a sale to corporate or private equity now is the way to most likely to maximize long term career earnings.
 By selling now and retiring in five years, an owner can create significant additional value versus continuing to operate and selling at retirement.

-We encourage any practice owners who are interested in seeing what this analysis might look like for their individual practice to contact Carson Taylor at VetValue.
+We encourage any practice owners who are interested in seeing what this analysis might look like for their individual practice to contact Carson Taylor at VetValue